 The 3.5 Society

-Full-time freshmen who earn a minimum grade point average (GPA) of 3.50 in their first semester or by the end of their first year will automatically become members of The 3.5 Society in recognition of their scholastic achievement.
+Full-time freshmen who earn a minimum GPA of 3.5 in their first semester or by the end of their first year will automatically become members of The 3.5 Society in recognition of their scholastic achievement.

 Cap and Gown Awards